adrianhuber17/chat-app/ReadMe.md

 ```

 - Navigate into the new sub-folder created called **chat-app**.
-- Run the following commands to create an environment and install the dependencies:

 2. After the project repo is downloaded navigate into the project directory